pibrom/E-transactionsBundle/README.md

 Service Method:
 * `responseBankServer(Request)` is used to update the transaction status (in database)
-* You will a array with :
+* You will get a array with :
     * sucessPayment: (should be true to validate the payment)
     * amount: (your pbx_total var)
     * ref: (your pbx_cmb var)